Medically reviewed by Drugs.com. Last updated on Sep 8, 2021.

-Generic name: HUMAN IMMUNE GLOBULIN G 50mg in 1mL
+Generic name: HUMAN IMMUNOGLOBULIN G 50mg in 1mL

 Dosage form: injection, solution

-- Octagam 5% liquid should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-Do not use if turbid and/or discoloration is observed.
+- Inspect each vial of Octagam 5% liquid visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Do not use if the solution is turbid and/or a discoloration is observed.

 - Do not freeze.
-Solutions that have been frozen should not be used.
+Do not use solutions that have been frozen.

 - Do not use after expiration date.

-- Octagam 5% liquid should not be diluted.
+- Administer Octagam 5% liquid at room temperature.

-Octagam 5% liquid is not supplied with an infusion set.
-If an in-line filter is used the pore size should be 0.2 – 200 microns.
+- Octagam 5% liquid is not supplied with an infusion set.
+If using an in-line filter, choose a filter with a pore size of 0.2 – 200 microns.

-Do not use a needle of larger than 16 gauge to prevent the possibility of coring.
-Insert needle only once, within the stopper area delineated (by the raised ring for penetration).
-The stopper should be penetrated perpendicular to the plane of the stopper within the ring.
+- Do not use a needle of larger than 16 gauge to prevent the possibility of coring.
+Insert needle only once within the stopper area delineated (by the raised ring for penetration).
+Penetrate the stopper within the ring and perpendicularly to the plane of the stopper.

 Rate of Administration

-It is recommended that Octagam 5% liquid be initially infused at infusion rates stated below, at least until the physician has had adequate experience with a given patient.
+Initially infuse Octagam 5% liquid at infusion rates stated below, at least until the physician has had adequate experience with a given patient.

-For patients judged to be at risk for developing renal dysfunction, administer Octagam 5% liquid at the minimum infusion rate practicable, not to exceed 0.07 ml/kg (3.3 mg/kg)/minute (200 mg/kg/hour).
+For patients judged to be at risk for developing renal dysfunction, administer Octagam 5% liquid at the minimum infusion rate practicable, not to exceed 0.07 mL/kg (3.3 mg/kg)/min (200 mg/kg/hr).